flushentitypacket/tech-assessments/fullstack/take-home.md

 This assessment will require you to read and understand backend code which you will interface with by writing frontend code.
 We hope this will give you an opportunity to demonstrate your technical skills as a fullstack engineer.

-We'd like to respect your time, thus the target time for this project is intended to be less than 4 hours.
+We'd like to respect your time, thus the intended time to complete this project is 4 hours or less.
 Additionally, if you have portfolio items that you feel demonstrate the same technical skills, please share that with your interviewer _instead of_ doing this assessment.

 Please feel free to *ask any questions you have along the way*.
 You will never be penalized for questions!